 Our international activity leads us to be present in several countries.
-As such, GeoPost/DPDgroup ensures compliance with international sanctions regulations.
-To that end, GeoPost/DPDgroup has a central team dedicated to analysing and monitoring risk situations under sanctions and export controls programs relating to international trade.
+As such, Geopost ensures compliance with international sanctions regulations.
+To that end, Geopost has a central team dedicated to analysing and monitoring risk situations under sanctions and export controls programs relating to international trade.

-- Send streams of items with prohibited or unlicensed content to countries, territories, persons, or companies that do not comply with instructions of GeoPost/DPDgroup and/or regulatory requirements - Use third parties to bypass international trade compliance programs
+- Send streams of items with prohibited or unlicensed content to countries, territories, persons, or companies that do not comply with instructions of Geopost and/or regulatory requirements - Use third parties to bypass international trade compliance programs

-- Identify the risks to avoid sending packages to or from territories subject to international sanctions - Identify customers to avoid sending packages to or from people targeted by international sanctions - Follow the instructions of the specialist teams or request advice at: trade-compliance@dpdgroup.com if you have any questions - Look up the applicable laws in the country in which / with which you are required to work - Check export licences and contents of packages to high-risk countries
+- Identify the risks to avoid sending packages to or from territories subject to international sanctions - Identify customers to avoid sending packages to or from people targeted by international sanctions - Follow the instructions of the specialist teams or request advice - Look up the applicable laws in the country in which / with which you are required to work - Check export licences and contents of packages to high-risk countries

-For more information: GLOBAL TRADE COMPLIANCE POLICY9
+For more information: GLOBAL TRADE COMPLIANCE POLICY

-3.9.
-Prevent and combat money laundering
+3.9 Prevent and combat money laundering